How To Budget For Your Digital Advertising Campaigns

 What is your price point for your product or service?

-In order to arrive at that number, think about the following questions:
+In order to arrive at that number, let's think back to those questions we thought about in Chapter One:

 Do you care more about lead quantity or lead quality?